clozzi/project-mode/README.md

 ### Overall Functionality

-- Allows users to search for a recipe using an item they would like to use as a main ingredient in their dish
+- Allows users to search for a recipe with an item they would like to use as a main ingredient in their dish
-- Users can click on each meal to receive recipes and ingredients
+- Users can hover over each meal to receive recipe details
-- Users can add recipes to a liked list generated on the page
+- Users can add favorite recipes to a liked list generated on the page

 ---

 ### Usage

 Simply type in the name of whatever ingredient you want to use as the star of your dish, and the app will generate a list of meals for you to explore.
-Once you find an interesting meal, click on it to find out more information.
-To save any meals, click the [] to add it to your liked list.
+Once you find an interesting meal, hover over it to find out more information.
+To save any meals, click the "Like" button to add it to your liked list.

 ---